learning-zone/ielts-materials/writing.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. ***Nowadays the way many people interact with each other has changed because of technology.
-In what ways has technology affected the types of relationship people make?
-Has this because a positive or negative development?***
+In what ways has technology affected personal relationships?
+Has this become a positive or negative development?***

 <div align="right">